 If I have seams – what will they look like?

-Since our glass is made in some of the larger kilns in the industry we can generally make large enough pieces to not have seam.
-If you do need a seam a clear silicone is used between the pieces.
+Since our glass is made in some of the largest kilns in the industry we can generally make large enough pieces to not have seam.
+If you do need a seam, clear silicone is used between the pieces.

 What are the different types, finishes and textures of glass?

 For a more in depth explanation go to the “products” tab on this web page – but here is the quick answers to these questions: